Metal Clay with Darlene Armstrong: Creative Inspiration, Where are you Hiding?

 For a peek at Darelene’s course, check out this clip:

 Be sure to take one (or all!)
-Darlene’s courses for a bit of your own inspiration then read these other posts for more on this talented artist:
+Darlene’s courses for a bit of your own inspiration.
+Check out these other posts for more on this talented artist:

 - Torch Firing Metal Clay: Overcome the Fear of the Flame with Darlene Armstrong –